philippn/yql4j/README.md

 Features
 --------
-- YqlQuery takes care of building the request URL for you
+- *YqlQuery* takes care of building the request URL for you
-- Parameters diagnostics, env etc. are supported
+- Parameters *diagnostics*, *env* etc. are supported
 - OAuth support (untested though)

 What's missing